aditKadepurkar/ViT/README.md

 # Overview
-Simple implementation of ViT(Vision Transformer) on the imagenet challenge for my own learning.
+Simple implementation of ViT(Vision Transformer) with some inference tests.